Blank-O/Blank-O/README.md

 # Welcome to Omar Enriquez's profile!

 I am aspiring to be a software engineer.
-Currently I am a computer science student who is mangaing with his school work and as well as his personal skills.
+Currently, I am a computer science student who is managing his school work as well as his skills.

 <em><strong>"If you don't take risks, you can't create a future." </strong></em>
     <em><strong>- Monkey D. Luffy (One Piece) </strong></em>